ranasl62/npm-sslcommerz/readme.md

 ##### demo:

-this the mail class new SSLCommerzPayment(store_id, store_passwd,is_live) you can access all property of this file also can override
+this the mail class new SSLCommerzPayment(store_id, store_passwd,is_live) you can access all property of this Class and also can override

 ```
 const express = require('express')